Showing posts with label miguel llanos. Show all posts

 "We are working on new guidelines and standards.
 I'd like to wrap my arms around the historic district and create an envelope of landscaping, hanging pots, street furniture, paving scapes, and opportunities to promote the businesses and structures that exist here now.
 I'd like to see a higher and better purposes so we can enjoy them for the next 100 years."

 Miguel Llanos, Landmarks Commissioner said "There's a Master Plan for the Downtown Park but not for Old Town.
 Old Town is a vibrant district that uses it's history to make it different from the rest of Redmond and other parts of the Eastside."
-He ran down a list of Old Town signature historic buildings that contribute energy to the downtown core: The Matador, Redmond Sports Bar, Half Price Books, Brown's Garage Liquor Store.
+Miguel ran down a list of Old Town signature historic buildings contributing energy to the downtown core: The Matador, Redmond Sports Bar, Half Price Books, Brown's Garage Liquor Store.

 Miguel suggested a guided tour of the vacant second floor of the Pho Restaurant on Leary- once an historic hotel.
 "We need to reach out to Old Town tenants and landowners, like the Nelsons", said Miguel, to help rehabilitate the core.
-Graffiti is tagged on the metal siding of the Pho Restaurant.
+Graffiti is tagged on the metal siding.
+The Pho Restaurant building has a new owner and he may be more amenable to removing the metal siding (10/8/13 Council Meeting).

 David Scott Meade agreed that something is needed to be done with the metal siding on the Pho Restaurant and to save, improve, and enhance the Old Town structures, in general.
 He recommended applying transfer development rights as bargaining chips to trade for improvements.
 "Incentives are needed now before things change," said Meade, "Leary is the heart of what Redmond is and, as Miguel notes, and we need to be more proactive."